 - The opposition can use the minor as a cue bid as well

-It sounds like i’m putting more negatives than positives but personally I think it’s worth it as I’ve found loads of sacrifices in the minors using this system and for me that outweighs some potential gains.
+It sounds like I’m putting more negatives than positives but personally I think it’s worth it as I’ve found loads of sacrifices in the minors using this system and for me that outweighs the negatives.

 Typical hands To use CRO

 So these hands you could use CRO to describe your hand

 - ♠ 4 ♥ KQ1076 ♦ AJ1073 ♣ 72

 - ♠ AJ987 ♥ KJ1086 ♦ J7 ♣ 7

 So I tend to visualise a hand with about 10 points

 - ♠ AQ ♥ 107654 ♦ J10873 ♣ K

 - ♠ AKQ ♥ KJ1086 ♦ 65432 ♣ Void